 When crafting your novel’s setting, think about what time and place in your story symbolize.
 In Tolkien’s Lord of the Rings cycle, for example, each geographical area has its own landscape reflecting, in part, the character of its inhabitants.
 The peace-loving Hobbits’ Shire is all green, rolling hills, while the villain’s homeland Mordor is full of sulphur pits and jagged mountain ranges.

 6. Use the five senses to deepen setting description

 A vivid scene includes more than a visual sense of setting alone.
 Other details – the smell, feel and sound of a place – are equally important.

 When describing a place in fiction, think about the sounds, smells and other sense details that distinguish it from others.
 Here is Dickens describing the industrial city of Coketown, for example, in Hard Times (1854):

 It was a town of red brick, or of brick that would have been red if the smoke and ashes had allowed it; but as matters stood, it was a town of unnatural red and black … It had a black canal in it, and a river that ran purple with ill-smelling dye, and vast piles of building full of windows where there was a rattling and a trembling all day long, and where the piston of the steam-engine worked monotonously up and down, like the head of an elephant in a state of melancholy madness.

 In addition to visual description, Dickens includes smell (the river pollution) and the ‘monotonous’ sounds of industry.
 In sum, the description conjures a vivid mental image of the town.
 Dickens also shows how the industrial activities that take place in his setting alter it.
 Setting and action affect each other.

-What are your favourite setting descriptions?
-Share in the comments.
-Then join Now Novel to hone your setting using our tools and resources and get helpful feedback on your own setting descriptions.
+Create a novel in easy, simple steps using our tools and resources and get helpful feedback on your own setting descriptions.